-For the next 18 years, the Bible is silent on Mary’s life.
+For approximately 18 years the Bible is silent on Mary’s life.
 Then, we see her at a wedding in Cana of Galilee.
 Joseph wasn’t with Mary, likely he died sometime in the preceding years.
 Jesus was at the wedding.
 On the third day of the wedding festival, the host ran out of wine.
 Mary approached Jesus and told him the problem.
 Jesus asked Mary why she was trying to involve him; it wasn’t yet time for him to start his miracles.
 Mary didn’t answer Jesus directly; but, she instructed the servants to do whatever Jesus told them to do.

 Story Line: Jesus began his public ministry at about thirty years-of-age.
 Before that he lived in Mary’s home with her and his brothers and sisters.
 One day after starting his public ministry, Jesus was sitting inside a house.
 He was told that his mother and brothers were outside and wanted to see him (Luke 8:19-21).
 Jesus responded that those who believed were his mother and brothers.
 Jesus said that a prophet was without honor among his relatives and home (Mark 6:1-4).
 As far as we know, Jesus didn’t go outside the house to talk with his mother.

-Jesus’ seemingly callous words and actions toward Mary strongly suggested that Mary ceased to believe Jesus was the Son of God.
+Jesus’ seemingly callous words and actions toward Mary strongly suggested that Mary ceased to believe or ceased to explain that Jesus was the Son of God.
 How could Mary stop believing that Jesus was the Messiah?
 Perhaps the reason was tied to Mary’s attempt to rebuild her reputation.
 Individuals can only rebuild a reputation if they admitted they were wrong and changed their behavior.1 Did Mary say that she was wrong, that she lied, that God didn’t come upon her and cause her pregnancy with Jesus?
 Did she reject Jesus as the son of God and claim him as Joseph’s son?
 By this time Jesus was over thirty years-of-age.
 Joseph was dead.
 No living person in Nazareth was likely to dispute that Jesus was Joseph’s son.

 Down Stream: Later, Mary followed and supported Jesus in his ministry in Galilee, Perea, and Judea.
 Mary was among the women at the crucifixion.
 From the cross, Jesus addressed her as “Dear Woman” and commended her into the care of John, the apostle (John 19:25-27).
 From that time onward, John rather than Mary’s sons, took Mary into his home and cared for her.
 Jesus assigning John to care for Mary may have been because both Mary and John believed that Jesus was God’s son.
 His brothers and sisters didn’t yet believe Jesus was the Messiah.